UCLM-ESI/legacy-upper/README.md

 ========================================

 These examples implement a very simple service called ``upper``.
-The ``upper`` servers reply to the client the text message that they send to it (as the ``echo`` service), but converted to uppercase.
+The ``upper`` servers reply to the client the uppercase version of the text message that it sends.

 As they have a teaching objective.
 I sacrificed error handling (like exceptions) for readability and size.
 A right implementation should add that mechanisms.